EMT/Manifesto/README.md

 - Always be tinkering

 ## Provide opportunities
-- Work with organisations doing good things to help them further their work
+- Help others who are doing good things
+- Get people excited about making things (and changing the world)
-- Work with young people who are interested in making things
+- Work with young people

 ## Work in public
 - Share our ideas